Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Translation,” TSR 311-43; Keith Harvey, “Translating Camp Talk: Gay Identities and Cultural Trasfer,” TSR 344-64.

-Seidensticker, Appiah, Harvey; present part of final project for workshopping in small groups; discussion of helpful theories; strategize, schedule and plan student bilingual readings; briefly describe topic of annotated bibliographies.
+Seidensticker, Appiah, Harvey; present part of final project for workshopping in small groups; discussion of helpful theories; strategize, schedule and plan student bilingual readings; briefly describe topic of annotated bibliographies or web presentations.

-For Nov 19: complete the annotated bibliography; bring enough copies of another part of final project to workshop.
+For Nov 21: complete the annotated bibliography or web presentation; bring enough copies of another part of final project to workshop.

-Derrida, Mason; present another draft from final project in small groups; discuss shapes for large projects (including final portfolios), comments and suggestions.
-Plan final bilingual readings.
+Derrida, Mason; present another draft from final project in small groups; discuss shapes for large projects (including both papers and final portfolios), comments and suggestions.
+Final plan for final bilingual readings.

 Readings for Week 12: David Damrosch, “Translation and World Literature: Love in the Necropolis,” TSR 411-28; Sherry Simon, “Translating Montreal: The Crosstown Journey of the 1960a,” TSR 429-50; Vincente L. Rafael, “Translation, American English and the National Insecurities of Empire,” TSR 451-68.